terrortylor/neovim-environment/README.md

 ```
 * [vim sneak](https://github.com/justinmk/vim-sneak)
 * [nerdcommenter](https://github.com/scrooloose/nerdcommenter.git) - used to support toggling of comments on and off

+NOTE: [This stackoverflow](https://stackoverflow.com/questions/20929336/git-submodule-add-a-git-directory-is-found-locally-issue) was useful when I got submodule issues adding and removing plugins this way.

 # Key Mappings
 Checkout the `shared.vim` file, most of is is commented.